 Hamburg Warehouse Complex

 The world's oldest warehouse complex, built of red brick with Gothic gables and turrets, is a century old and still in use for storing exotic goods from around the world, like tea, cocoa, silk, and oriental carpets.
 Known as the Speicherstadt in German, this historic section of the Free Port between the Deichtorhallen and Baumwall has been turned into a tourist attraction by the addition of an open air theatre, spice museum, miniature exhibition and an old Russian submarine open for exploration as well as a few other little museums and some regular art exhibitions.
 Another popular attraction in Speicherstadt is the 'Hamburg Dungeon', an interactive museum showcasing the more unpleasant and gory aspects of the city's history.
-Just wandering through the narrow cobblestone streets and exploring the small waterways lined by old warehouses is fun and taking a boat out into the harbour is also a treat.
-The Speicherstadt is illuminated at night by light shows which creates an enchanting spectacle, particularly viewed from a boat on a harbour night tour.
+Just wandering through the narrow cobblestone streets and exploring the small waterways lined by old warehouses is fun, and taking a boat out into the harbour is also a treat.
+The Speicherstadt is illuminated at night by light shows which create an enchanting spectacle, particularly viewed from a boat on a harbour night tour.
 The harbour has played a huge role in Hamburg's identity and history and exploring this area is insightful.